-Mothers' Health Protection Act and Newborns Statement Of Rights
+Mothers' Health Protection Act and Newborns Statement of Rights

-If expenses for hospital confinement in connection with childbirth are otherwise included as covered services, we will not limit the number of days for these expenses to less than that stated in this provision.
+If expenses for Hospital confinement in connection with childbirth are otherwise included as Covered Services, we will not limit the number of days for these expenses to less than that stated in this provision.

-Under federal law, health plan issuers generally may not restrict benefits otherwise provided for any hospital length of stay in connection with childbirth for the mother or newborn child to less than 48 hours following a vaginal delivery or less than 96 hours following a delivery by cesarean section.
-However, we may provide benefits for covered services incurred for a shorter stay if the attending provider (e.g. your physician, nurse midwife or physician assistant), after consultation with the mother, discharges the mother or newborn earlier.
+Under federal law, health plan issuers generally may not restrict benefits otherwise provided for any Hospital length of stay in connection with childbirth for the mother or newborn child to less than 48 hours following a vaginal delivery or less than 96 hours following a delivery by cesarean section.
+However, we may provide benefits for Covered Services incurred for a shorter stay if the attending Provider (e.g. your Physician, nurse midwife or physician assistant), after consultation with the mother, discharges the mother or newborn earlier.

-The level of benefits and out-of-pocket costs for any later part of the 48-hour (or 96-hour) stay will not be less favorable to the mother or newborn than any earlier part of the stay.
-We do not require that a physician or other health care provider obtain authorization for prescribing a length of stay of up to 48 hours (or 96 hours).
+The level of benefits and out-of-pocket costs for any later part of the 48-hour stay for a vaginal delivery or 96-hour for cesarean section will not be less favorable to the mother or newborn than any earlier part of the stay.
+We do not require that a Physician or other health care Provider obtain authorization for prescribing a length of stay of up to 48 hours for a vaginal delivery or 96-hour for cesarean section or 96 hours following a cesarean section.
+Prior Authorization is required when a physician or other health care provider prescribes a stay over 48 hours for a vaginal delivery and 96 hours for a cesarean section.

-Note: This provision does not amend the contract to restrict any terms, limits, or conditions that may otherwise apply to covered services for childbirth
+Note: This provision does not amend the Contract to restrict any terms, limits, or conditions that may otherwise apply to Covered Services for childbirth.